R-Lum/rxylib/cran-comments.md

 New package submission.

+## Addressed CRAN requests

+Request by Uwe Ligges:
+*Thanks, can you please unwrap the example from \sontrun{} so that the example also gets checked?*

+Done.

 ## Test environments
 * local macOS Sierra 10.12.5, R version 3.4.1 RC (2017-06-22 r72859); currently no R-devel available
 * on AppVeyor CI